Towards a full-scale version of Yakhot's model of strong turbulence: Experimental small-scale term for even order

 With the results presented above, a well defined and complete full--scale version of the model equations can only be given for even order structure functions.
 To make matters worse, these equations are not closed as the small-scale term in (\ref{fullSnEqForEvenN}) comprises the odd order structure function $S_{n+1}$.

 For orders two and three, however, the four--fifth law (\ref{fourfifthDimensionless}) provides an additional relation that allows to close the equations and to derive closed--form expressions for the structure functions $S_2$ and $S_3$.
-These will in the following be derived for $S_2$ in the small--scale limit first before in a second step the description will be extended to larger scales.
+These will in the following be derived for $S_2$ in the small--scale limit first before in a second step the description will be extended to cover also large scales.